This is the most listened-to radio talk show in America.

 This is unhinged.

-I know, still it's a campaign speech that he's making.
+I know, still, it's a campaign speech that he's making.

 It's campaign time.

-He's got to shore up his base.
+He's going to shore up his base.

 But he thinks we're not going to see this.

-He thinks we're not gonna notice.
+He thinks we're not going to notice.

 It wasn't long ago that Obama said he was deeply concerned about mounting deficits.